 Make sure that you use lots of positive reinforcement for their efforts.
 Your child may not successfully use the skill the first time (or the fifth, it’s a learning process) but praise the fact that they are trying.
 That they are being responsible for their thoughts and behaviors.

-What Coping Skills Should You Teach to Calm Angry Children
+What Coping Skills Calm Angry Kids?

 There are so many great coping skills that kids can learn to help them calm down and control their anger.
 As I already stated, I think deep breathing is a great place to start.
-I have a few different articles on Deep Breathing Techniques for kids.
-You can check those out here or here.

 Physical exercises are also really helpful for burning off some of the excess energy that often comes with anger.
 I have a Coping Skills Card Deck that has a couple of great exercises for kids to use as well as lots of deep breathing exercises and other coping skills.